 - Only one resident will be allowed vacation at one time

-- No vacation will be granted for the months of July or December.
-You may take vacation the first 2 weeks of June, but no vacation will be allowed during the last 2 weeks of June.
+- No vacation will be granted for the months of December and June.
+You may take vacation the first 2 weeks of June, but no vacation will be allowed the first 3 weeks of July.

-- As schedule permits, holiday time will be given in December (extra 5 days).
+- As schedule permits, holiday time will be given in December.

 - THE VACATION PERIOD STARTS ON A MONDAY AND ENDS ON A SUNDAY.
 By coordinating the call schedule, the preceding Saturday and Sunday may be included (total 9 days off) without incurring days charged to vacations.
 Do not count the preceding Friday as a vacation day, i.e. leaving early without prior approval from the Program Director, the faculty at the rotation you are leaving and your chief resident.
 Each resident should consider the amount of coverage available when planning vacation.

 - Vacations for residents URO-1,2,3 and 4 consist of three one week blocks.
 These cannot be divided.
 The URO-4 residents should consider their last work day to be June 30th.
 Do not plan to leave before this time